GPU acceleration of plane-wave density functional theory calculations in Abinit: Methods and programming models

 \subsection{Low-level operations}

 This section summarizes the GPU implementation of elementary low-level operations.
 Our current approach primarily employs vendor libraries for maximum portability, avoiding custom GPU kernels.
-We mainly rely on backend libraries from \cuda Toolkit \cite{cuda_manual} for \nvidia GPUs, and \rocm \cite{rocm_manual} for \amd GPUs, whose usage is detailed further in this section.
+We rely on backend libraries from \cuda Toolkit \cite{cuda_manual} for \nvidia GPUs, and \rocm \cite{rocm_manual} for \amd GPUs.
 Calls to these vendor library functions are encapsulated in wrappers, making them transparent to the overlying software layer.

 Firstly, batching is employed to compute the FFT of multiple wave functions stored in an array through a single call, instead of applying the FFT iteratively to individual vectors.
-The plane-wave cut-off energy $E_{\text{cut}}$ determines the grid size and, consequently, the batch size.
+The plane-wave cut-off energy $E_{\text{cut}}$ determines the grid size, and consequently the size of the FFT, while the number of bands treated per MPI task determines the number of FFTs, consequently the batch size.
 This process is used when computing the local part of the Hamiltonian operator.
 Since this operation involves all plane waves, the data must first be rearranged into the specific layout described in section ~\ref{sec:MPI_between_GPU}.
 The vendor libraries \cufft \cite{cufft} and \rocfft \cite{rocfft} are then used in a batched and optimized mode to maximize reuse of precomputed data whenever possible.

 Secondly, we specifically address matrix-matrix multiplications (i.e. \gemm operations) and associated routines critical for GPU-accelerated Hamiltonian.
 This requires replacing Fortran \blas \gemm calls with equivalents from \cublas \cite{cublas} and \rocblas \cite{rocblas}.
 Notably, the matrix-free plane-wave Hamiltonian application leverages level-3 \blas operations, as applications to different bands are independent—favoring matrix-matrix over matrix-vector multiplications.